Ohio Marine Debris Art Challenge

 Even during this challenging time when many are at home, our waste can still become marine debris.
 We want your help to raise awareness about the global problem of marine debris, especially in the Great Lakes.
 We’re looking for original and inspiring art from students in coastal Ohio to help encourage others to be part of the marine debris solution.

-All students in grades 6-12 from the Lake Erie region of Ohio who are enrolled in recognized public, private, and home schools are eligible to participate.
+All students in grades 6-12 from the Lake Erie region of Ohio enrolled in recognized public, private, and home schools are eligible to participate.
 Schools, including home schools, must be in compliance with federal and state civil rights and nondiscrimination statutes.
 We also encourage organizations and clubs that are not affiliated with schools to participate (e.g., Scouts, 4-H).
 Students may work individually or in a group of no more than 4 students with an adult in a leadership role.
 Each individual or group of students may only submit one entry.
 There is no limitation on the number of entries a teacher/adult, classroom, school, or organization may submit.

 For a complete list of contest rules, download the Contest Rules & Information document, located under the "Resources" box.